 Ernest McIntosh, Esq. graduated with honors at the George Washington University Law School.
 He began his legal career as a prosecutor in the criminal section of the Civil Rights Division of the U.S. Department of Justice and worked as a prosecutor for the U.S. Attorney’s Office for the District of Columbia.
 He also worked as an instructor in the Attorney General’s Advocacy Institute.
 Later, Mr. McIntosh was a staff counsel to the House Subcommittee on Criminal Justice.

 While in private practice, Mr. McIntosh has been involved in all phases of criminal and civil litigation.
 He represented clients in major narcotics trials and public corruption cases.
 He defended clients against charges of bribery, conflict of interest, theft, money laundering, mail and wire fraud, and obstruction of justice.
 He has also successfully represented clients in personal injury, medical malpractice, commercial and corporate disputes, and other civil cases.
+His efforts earned his clients millions of dollars in verdicts and settlements.
 Mr. McIntosh's peers recognized his experience and skills as a trial lawyer by electing him President of the Trial Lawyers Association for Metropolitan Washington, D.C.

 Areas of Practice:Criminal Law, Medical Malpractice, Personal Injury, and Civil Litigation.